 For some, unfortunately, an even bigger worry is the source of their next meal.

-The Eastern Kentucky University Honors Program, as it typically does, led the nation in student presentations at the 2013 annual meeting of the National Collegiate Honors Council, Nov.
-6-10 in New Orleans.
+Once again, Eastern Kentucky University boasted the largest delegation of student presenters at the annual meeting of the National Collegiate Honors Council (NCHC).

 For the fourth time in five years, Eastern Kentucky University ranks second or higher nationally among four-year schools in the Military Times “Best for Vets” rankings.

 The walls are coming down in the Department of History at Eastern Kentucky University.